Efficient and Universal Watermarking for LLM-Generated Code Detection: Experiment

-\emph{Baseline Methods.} We apply and re-implement the state-of-the-art AI-generated content detection methods based on watermarking as our baselines, including WLLM~\citep{watermark-for-llm}, SWEET~\citep{who-wrote} and STONE~\citep{kim2025marking}, as detailed in Section~\ref{subsec:limitation}.
-Note that all the baselines are evaluated based on the implementation code provided by \citet{kim2025marking}.
-For fair comparisons, we do not conduct any re-training or fine-tuning on the baseline methods, and set their hyperparameters identical to the settings in~\citet{kim2025marking}.
-In addition, we evaluate these baselines based on Qwen LLM only since they do not apply to those closed-source LLMs such as ChatGPT.
+\emph{Baseline Methods.} We apply the state-of-the-art AI-generated content detection methods based on watermarking, including WLLM~\citep{watermark-for-llm}, WaterMax~\citep{giboulot2024watermax}, SWEET~\citep{who-wrote} and STONE~\citep{kim2025marking} as our baselines, as detailed in Section~\ref{subsec:limitation}.
+We re-implement the baselines based on the source code provided in~\citep{kim2025marking} (WLLM, SWEET and STONE) and~\citep{giboulot2024watermax} (WaterMax), with hyperparameters identical to the original settings in the literature.
+Note that we do not conduct any re-training or fine-tuning for fair comparisons.
+In addition, we evaluate these baselines based on the Qwen LLM, as their white-box watermarking strategies do not apply to those closed-source LLMs such as ChatGPT.

-\emph{Metrics.} We measure the performance of \textbf{ACW} and other baselines in distinguishing AI-generated (a.k.a. positive) or human-written (a.k.a. negative) code, based on Accuracy (ACC), True Positive Rate (TPR) and False Positive Rate (FPR).
+\emph{Metrics.} We measure the performance of \textbf{ACW} and other baselines in distinguishing AI-generated (a.k.a. positive) or human-written (a.k.a. negative) code, based on the following evaluation metrics.

-In particular, $ACC = (TP + TN) / (TP + TN + FP + FN)$ measures the overall performance, where $TP + TN$ refers to the total correctly-identified code and $TP + TN + FP + FN$ refers to the total code. $TPR = TP / (TP + FN)$ measures the performance in identifying watermarks, where $TP$ refers to the correctly-identified AI-generated code and $TP + FN$ refers to the total AI-generated code. $FPR = FP / (FP + TN)$ measures false alarms, where $FP$ refers to the incorrectly-identified human-written code and $FP + TN$ refers to the total human-written code.
+\begin{itemize} \item $ACC = (TP + TN) / (TP + TN + FP + FN)$ measures the overall performance, where $TP + TN$ refers to the total correctly-identified code and $TP + TN + FP + FN$ refers to the total code. \item $TPR = Recall = TP / (TP + FN)$ measures the performance in identifying watermarks, where $TP$ refers to the correctly-identified AI-generated code and $TP + FN$ refers to the total AI-generated code. \item $FPR = FP / (FP + TN)$ measures false alarms, where $FP$ refers to the incorrectly-identified human-written code and $FP + TN$ refers to the total human-written code. \item $Precision = TP / (TP + FP)$ measures the reliability in avoiding false alarms, where $TP + FP$ refers to the total code that is identified as AI-generated. \item $F1\text{-Score} = 2 \times (Precision \times Recall) /(Precision + Recall)$ measures the balanced performance on identifying watermarks and avoiding false alarms. \end{itemize} Note that we determine an AI-generated code project through binomial tests on the watermark identification of its executable functions, with a strict significance threshold at 0.05.